- Visiting Chesapeake?

 If you have any questions regarding this effort or would like to submit your comments regarding proposed amendments, please contact the Planning Department at 757-382-6176 or send an email at email@example.com.

-An initial draft of proposed amendments is available for review.
-Future iterations of the proposed amendments will be made available here as well.
 Questions raised by citizens and responses from City staff are presented below for your information.

 - Will there be grandfathering?
 Especially on setbacks?
 Fencing?
 Barns?
 Animal Enclosures?

 Nonconforming uses that were lawfully commenced may continue, and nonconforming buildings and structures that were lawfully constructed may remain, provided the regulations in Article 15 of the Chesapeake Zoning Ordinance are followed.

 - What does "permitted accessory use" mean?